In the dictionary of power dynamics, dark psychology is defined as the use of psychological principles in ways that harm the target.

 There is a lot of interest in dark psychology around the web.

 But there is not much good information.

-This article is here to clarify and explain what dark psychology is, what it’s not, and how it’s deployed.
+This article is here to clarify and explain what dark psychology is, what it’s not, and how it’s deployed for manipulation purposes.

 What’s Dark Psychology